01 of 13

 To end your 72 hours in the city of light, why not go out on a slightly kitschy, albeit fun note and see a traditional cabaret show?

-Au Lapin Agile is a good choice for true Montmartrois cabaret tradition: see our full review of the show here.
+Au Lapin Agile is a good choice for true Montmartrois cabaret tradition.
 You can also, of course, head back down the hill for a show at the infamous Moulin Rouge.